datachomp/datachomp.github.com/source/_posts/2015-06-01-carne-asada-hold-the-self-join.markdown

 Since leaving the tech industry, I've been disrupting the food service sector with my reimaginification of the food truck.
 Basically, I serve freshly heated burritos out of the back of my car.
 The company is called "Uber-ritos" and things could not be any better... well actually, there is this one thing.

 #### Disrupting the Food Line
 The point of sale system in the back of my car runs off a repurposed TI-82.
-While it has everything one might need to run a legit company (keyboard/ display/postgres) there is still quite the penalty for wasting CPU cycles.
-Like most Enterprise system,s it has a very noticeable hot spot.
+While it has everything one might need to run a legit company (keyboard/ display/postgres), on old metal like that there is still quite the penalty for wasting CPU cycles.
+Like most Enterprise systems, it has a very noticeable hot spot.
 Let us see if we can fix it!

 #### Plumbing
 ```